dberzano/dberzano.github.io/alice/install-aliroot/manual.md

   script
 * `-q`: quiet mode.
-This is useful if you source the script automatically from `.bashrc` and you do not want to see the output every time you open a new shell.
+This is useful if you source the script automatically from `.bashrc` and you do not want to see the output every time you open a new shell
-* `-c`: cleans environment from previously set ALICE variables without setting an AliRoot version.
+* `-c`: cleans environment from previously set ALICE variables without setting an AliRoot version
+* `-k`: do not check for updates of the environment script
+* `-u`: force update of the environment script

 This script also sets a variable, `$MJ`, that you can pass as a parameter to `make` in order to set the number of parallel operations: